-- The school has effective safeguarding policies & procedures including a child protection policy and a staff behaviour policy. - HSCB is informed annually about the discharge of duties via the safeguarding audit.

-- Recruitment, selection and induction follows safer recruitment practice including all appropriate checks. - Allegations against staff are dealt with by the Headteacher. - A member of the senior staff team is designated as designated safeguarding lead (DSL) and have this recorded in their job description. - Staff have been trained appropriately and this is updated in line with guidance. - Any safeguarding deficiencies or weaknesses are remedied without delay. - They have identified a nominated governor for allegations against the Headteacher.
+- Ensure the school has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Behaviour Policy or Code of Conduct, a Behaviour Policy and a response to children who go missing from education. - Ensure HSCB is informed in line with local requirements about the discharge of duties via the annual safeguarding audit. - Recruitment, selection and induction follows safer recruitment practice including all appropriate checks. - Allegations against staff are dealt with by the Headteacher.
+Allegations against the Headteacher are dealt with by the Chair of Governors. - A member of the Senior Leadership Team is appointed as Designated Safeguarding Lead (DSL) and has this recorded in their job description. - Staff have been trained appropriately and this is updated in line with guidance. - Any safeguarding deficiencies or weaknesses are remedied without delay. - A nominated governor for safeguarding is identified.

-DSL responsibilities (to be read in conjunction with DSL role description in KCSiE)

-In this school the DSL is Tony Markham (Headteacher

-The deputy DSLs are Sonja Balmer (Pupil Support Manager), Erika Marshall (Assistant Head/SENCo) & Peter Castle (Deputy Head).
+DSL responsibilities (to be read in conjunction with DSL role description in KCSiE) In this school the DSL is Tony Markham (Headteacher The Deputy DSLs are Sonja Balmer (Pupil Support Manager), Erika Marshall (Assistant Head/SENCo) & Peter Castle (Deputy Head).